RuanShan/spree_theme/README.md

 ==========

 New frontend of spree, user could easy modify theme or add new theme.
 It is not working now!
+It is just for spree_abc, not common use, cause it override some cart/checkout views.

 how it work
 -----------